makeespresso/catspin/README.md

 ## API Endpoint Documentation
 | **GET** |  |
 | --- | --- |
-| _/Pins/_ | .
-Users are able to see pins from different users.
+| _Pins_ | Users are able to see pins from different users.
 Pins contain 'image' and 'description'.

 ## Hierarchy
 ```